turingschool/career-development-curriculum-site/resources/cover_letter_resources.md

 * [How to Write the Ultimate Tech Cover Letter (with examples)](https://docs.google.com/document/d/1u0HDGdncaJF-Z41wvsisn5UEdhyr1-wI-Lu0c7RexBk/edit?usp=sharing)
 * [How to Start a Cover Letter](https://www.thebalancecareers.com/cover-letter-opening-sentences-examples-2061030)

-## Writing the Cover Letter: Checklist
+## General Checklist
-Use this checklist to make sure cover letters have all the necessary components.
+Use this checklist to make sure your cover letters have all the necessary components.

-**Disclaimer for using this checklist:** The best cover letters are those that capture the applicant's voice and describes them in authentic way.
-This checklist is meant to help job seekers ensure that they have all the right pieces in their cover letter, NOT to create a carbon-copy template.

 ### Layout
 - [ ] Clean, easy-to-follow